gchq/gaffer-doc/docs/reference/operation-options/federated-options.md

     }
     ```

-## Aggregate Elements

-Key: `federated.aggregateElements`
+### `federated.aggregateElements`

 Default: [Set in store properties](../store-properties/federated-store.md#gafferstorefederateddefaultaggregateelements).

 Should the element aggregator be used when merging element results.
 This will
 override the default which might be set in the store properties.
 Enabling this
-has some additional considerations you should be aware of, please see the [store guide](../../administration-guide/gaffer-stores/simple-federated/configuration.md#considerations)
+has some additional considerations you should be aware of, please see the [store guide](../../user-guide/query/gaffer-syntax/federated-queries.md#considerations)
 for details.

 !!! example